 A CEO schedule is free-flowing and it’s also pretty structured.
 This ensures that you’re hitting all the main areas of your business that need attention.
 It gives you everything you need to be successful when it comes to client fulfillment, marketing, sales calls to keep the client roster full, and keeping the balls in the air.

-If you want to see a CEO schedule in action, watch this video inside my Soul.
-Strategy.
-Success.
-Facebook Group or schedule an intensive with me to create one of your own!
+If you want to see a CEO schedule in action, schedule an intensive with me and I will help you to create one of your own!